 4.1.
 The Tenkan-sen (Conversion Line)

-The Tenkan-sen is the system’s most responsive line, calculated from the midpoint of the last 9 periods’ high and low.
+The Tenkan-sen is the system’s most responsive line.
 Think of it as the system’s “initial trigger” or a gauge of short-term momentum.
 It is highly sensitive to immediate price shifts.

 4.2.
 The Kijun-sen (Base Line)

-Derived from the midpoint of the last 26 periods’ high and low, the Kijun-sen acts as the market’s medium-term equilibrium point.
-An upward-sloping suggests a healthy trend, whereas a horizontal Kijun indicates a market in balance.
+The Kijun-sen acts as the market’s medium-term equilibrium point.
+An upward-sloping line suggests a healthy trend, whereas a horizontal Kijun indicates a market in balance (consolidation).

 4.3.
 The Chikou Span (Lagging Span)

 This is one of Ichimoku’s most distinctive features.
-The Chikou Span is simply the current closing price time-shifted 26 periods into the past.
 Its function is to provide ultimate confirmation.
-By looking backward, it helps you instantly see if the current price is free from historical price congestion.
+By looking backward, it helps traders instantly see if the current price is free from historical price congestion or recent Fractal Trading resistance levels.

 4.4.
 The Senkou Span A (Leading Span A)